Soft Sediment Interactions

 Photo credit: Olivia Johnson

-Soft sediment environments include gravely, sandy, silty, muddy areas of the sea floor which are home to a variety of organisms including a wide variety of invertebrates (e.g. worms, crabs, shellfish), bottom dwelling fish and bacteria.
+Soft sediment environments include gravelly, sandy, silty and muddy areas of the seafloor and are home to a wide variety of organisms including invertebrates (e.g. worms, crabs, shellfish), bottom-dwelling fish and bacteria.
 The majority of salmon farms in Tasmania are located over soft sediment environments.

-The release of un-eaten salmon feed, salmon faeces, and other nutrient rich organic matter (e.g. biofouling debris) into the water column occurs as a result of current marine salmon farming practices in Tasmania.
-Some of this organic matter is dissolved in the water column while some of it is in the form of particles which float in the water column, sinking to the sea floor (at varying rates depending on their size and water current speeds).
-The release of dissolved and particulate waste has the ability to interact with soft sediment environments in a number of ways:
+The release of uneaten salmon feed, salmon faeces and other nutrient-rich organic matter (e.g. biofouling debris) into the water column occurs as a result of current marine salmon farming practices in Tasmania.
+Some of this organic matter dissolves in the water column (dissolved waste), while some of it is released in the form of particles (particulate waste) which float in the water column, sinking to the seafloor at varying rates depending on particle size and water current speeds.
+The release of dissolved and particulate waste has the ability to interact with soft sediment environments in a number of ways, including through:

 • Organic enrichment